The importance of magnification effects in galaxy-galaxy lensing: Introduction

-This article is organized as follows.
-The theoretical framework is briefly described in Sect./,\ref{sec:theory}.
-In Sect./,\ref{sec:methods} we introduce the simulation data for our study.
-Section~\ref{sec:magnification_effects_on_background_galaxies} discusses the impact of magnification of source galaxies by the lenses.
-Section \ref{sec:magnification_effects_on_foreground_galaxies} discusses magnification of the lens galaxies by the LSS.
-We study the magnification bias on mass estimates in Sect./,\ref{sec:magnification_bias_in_halo_mass_estimates} and conclude in Sect./,\ref{sec:Sc7}.
+This article is organised as follows.
+The theoretical framework is briefly described in Sect.\,\ref{sec:theory}.
+Section \ref{sec:magneffects} features an analytical description of how magnification affects shear estimates, as well as a brief discussion of how numerical results were obtained in this study.
+The numerical procedure is then more thoroughly explained in Appendix \ref{sec:mockdata}.
+In Sect.~\ref{sec:magnification_effects_on_background_galaxies}, we discuss the impact of magnification of source galaxies by the lenses, and in Sect.\,\ref{sec:magnification_effects_on_foreground_galaxies} we discuss magnification of the lens galaxies by the LSS.
+We study the magnification bias on mass estimates in Sect.\,\ref{sec:magnification_bias_in_halo_mass_estimates} and conclude in Sect.\,\ref{sec:Sc7}.